SCPR/embeditor-rails/README.md

 ### oEmbed vs. non-oEmbed

-This library isn't necessarily tied to oEmbed, however it does has support for it.
+This library isn't necessarily tied to oEmbed, however it does have support for it.
 Even for services which support oEmbed, there are static templates which are able to render the embed properly just based off of the provided URL.
 This eliminates any oEmbed headaches (Access-Control-Allowed-Origin, for